microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Select-EntraBetaGroupIdsUserIsMemberOf.md

 aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb
 ```

 This example retrieves the group membership of a group for a user identified by $UserId.
-Use `Get-EntraBetaUser` cmdlet to retrieve user object Id.
+You can use the command `Get-EntraBetaUser` to get user object Id.
+You can use the command `Get-EntraBetaGroup` to get group object Id.

 - `-ObjectId` parameter specifies the user Object ID.
 - `-GroupIdsForMembershipCheck` parameter specifies the group Object ID.